President & Chief Executive Officer, Visit Philadelphia™

 Levitz works closely with Visit Philadelphia’s board and staff to build the region’s economy and image through destination marketing that increases the number of visitors, the number of nights they stay and the number of things they do in the five-county area.
 The company employs advertising, public relations, web and social media tactics, hotel marketing and research.
 Successful campaigns include: the current and well-loved With Love, Philadelphia XOXO®; Philly’s More Fun When You Sleep Over®, the most successful post-9/11 hospitality recovery campaign in the country; the groundbreaking Philadelphia – Get Your History Straight And Your Nightlife Gay®; Philly 360°® for younger, tech savvy African-American travelers; and With Art Philadelphia™, the city’s first-ever coordinated and sustained visual arts marketing effort.

-Vice President of Advertising, Visit Philadelphia™
+Vice President, Strategic Initiatives, Visit Philadelphia™

 Vice President of Communications, Visit Philadelphia™